 - Production management aids in the organization’s choice of the appropriate product for production as well as the appropriate design.

-- It becomes crucial for businesses to have a thorough grasp of their customers to develop goods that completely meet them.
+- It becomes crucial for businesses to have a thorough grasp of their customers in order to develop goods that meet their expectations.

 - To satisfy client expectations and still be cost-effective, products must undergo a thorough assessment.